nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Name, limited to 24 alphanumeric characters including spaces
 * A phone number, at least 3 digits and at most 15 digits long
-* A valid NUS email, e.g. `u.nus.edu`, see [Accepted Email Formats](#accepted-email-formats) for the full list of accepted email domains
+* A valid NUS email, e.g. `u.nus.edu`, see [Accepted Email Formats](#accepted-email-formats) for the full list of accepted email formats

 A profile may also contain: